laro/Cilia/2 Standard Lib/4 Matrix & Vector.md

 The default datatype is `Float` (with 64-bit precision), which is well suited for scientific calculations.

-Feel free to define your own type aliases:
+Feel free to define your own type aliases for special purposes:
 - `using Vec3 = cilia::Vector3<Float32>`
 - `using RGB = cilia::Vector3<UInt8>`